vacuumlabs/cryptofund-utilities/README.md

 With such a great portfolio, who wouldn't!
 Cecil decides he'll contribute his 10 ETH (we discuss EUR contributions later) - Cecil simply sends the ETH to the publicly announced fund's ETH address.
-In the very moment, he enters the fund buying shares at the current share price.
-This is done so, although actual accunting may happen later in time; we'll get to that later.
+In that very moment, he enters the fund buying shares at the current share price.
+This is done so, although actual accounting may happen later in time; we'll get to that later.

-At the point of Cecil's investment, we have to emit new shares that'll get into his possesion.
+At the point of Cecil's investment, we have to emit new shares that'll get into his possession.
 Note that we want Alice & Bob to be exactly as rich after Cecil's trade as before it.
 This means, we don't want to change their number of shares, neither we want to change the share price.
 Since by Cecil's contribution portfolio is 10 ETH bigger, we have to emit new shares - so that the final share price stays the same.
-The new shares which are being emited are exactly those shares that'll Cecil own.
-All that Alice have to do is to calculate the exact number of shares they should emit and assign them to him.
+The new shares which are being emitted are exactly those shares that'll Cecil own.
+All that Alice & Bob have to do is to calculate the exact number of shares they should emit and assign to him.

 Since scripts can work with historical prices, it's easy for Alice to do this weeks later.
-She uses 'calculate_shares.py`, where she puts all relevant info about Cecil's transaction.
+She uses `calculate_shares.py`, where she puts all relevant info about Cecil's transaction.
 She's given exactly the output she needs:

 ```